-For the second time, an international school in Mallorca is participating in a large scale simulation of the United Nations.
+As the only international school in Mallorca, we are part of a large scale simulation of the United Nations in Italy.

 Our oldest students in Upper Primary participate every year in the Montessori Model United Nations, a life changing experience for many of them.
-The Model UN is a four-day conference in Rome/Italy in May 2019 where students formulate, present, debate, and revise positions on complex current issues that are affecting people of the world.
+The Model UN is a four-day conference in Rome/Italy where students formulate, present, debate, and revise positions on complex current issues that are affecting people of the world.

 An authentic United Nations experience